Are the cities of South Africa water scarce?

 South Africa has a large number of capable workers sitting unemployed at home.
 The cost of building an underground reservoir is roughly made up in equal parts between materials and labour.

 Government could provide the materials, approximately R20,000 for a 40kL reservoir for any family that dug the hole by hand; it would take 3 strong men less than a week.
-The state would also need to supply trained supervisors who would oversee the work; it would must be done to spec, particularly the plastering.
+The state would also need to supply trained supervisors who would oversee the work; it must be done to spec, particularly the plastering.

-For the indigent poor the water would need to be raised by a pulley and bucket system and carried to where it is needed; currently they very often have to carry heavy containers great distances.
+For the indigent poor the water would need to be raised by a pulley and bucket system and carried to where it is needed; currently they very often have to ferry heavy containers great distances.

 For the more affluent, pumps and piped water could provide for showers, toilets and growing food.